ClaudioESSilva/claudioessilva.github.io/content/post/2018-08-24-leveraging-on-sql-server-metadata.md

 <li>a witch hunt when problems arise</li>
 </ul>

-After all, with this approach I have made in <strong>less than one month</strong>!
+After all, with this approach I have made in **less than one month**!
 And, half of those days were to tweak the regular expressions/hashtable.

 Automation?
 You gotta to love it! :-)